 So one of Genghis Khan's decimal-organized armies of 100,000 had 5 levels of management.
 The US Army has seven nominal levels: general, colonel, captain, lieutenant, sergeant, corporal, private, but each of those has its own various sub-levels.
 The Catholic Church with pope, cardinal, archbishop, bishop, priest, deacon, layperson seems to have about seven levels.

 Small geometric descriptions handle plenty of social complexity.
-A branching factor of only ten, with a number of levels equal to only 10, specifies a hierarchical system more than big enough to encompass our entire world population of less than 10^10 = 10 Billion humans, assuming it is tree structured, that is, Genghis Khan style, without overlapping subordinates.
+A branching factor of only ten, with a number of levels equal to only 10, specifies a hierarchical system more than big enough to encompass (at just the bottom level) our entire world population of less than 10^10 = 10 Billion humans, assuming it is tree structured, that is, Genghis Khan style, without overlapping subordinates.
 (Did you notice that base and exponent are the same as branching factor and depth?
 Is it general?
 Numbers are so convenient!)
 On the other hand a lattice structure like the US pingpong rating system, where each level might dominate or be dominated by levels with something like the same number of players, and with free association within and across levels unlike a command hierarchy, can still have the complexity of 30 levels, way more than the Catholic church and Genghis Khan's army stacked on top of each other, even within the tiny population of pingpong lovers that go to tournaments.
 For that matter, 30 chickens which you might order delivered in a box in the springtime, already might comprise such a lattice.